Questions & Answers About The Asheford Program (FAQ's)

-"Do I need any previous training or experience in Antiques and Appraising?"
+"Do I need any previous training or experience in Antiques, Appraising or Estate Sale Liquidation?"

-No, our Course covers, step-by-step, all the essential phases of Antiques and Appraising, and includes hundreds of helpful illustrations and pictures.
-If you have had some previous training or experience in this field, so much the better, but it is not at all essential for the successful completion of the Plans - the Course is designed for beginners and experts alike.
+No, our program covers, step-by-step, all the essential phases of learning about Antiques and Vintage items, Appraising and Estate Sale Services.
+The e-Course includes thousands of pictures, helpful illustrations, pop-up photos, videos, online-links, and much more.
+If you've had some previous training or experience in these fields, so much the better, but it is not at all essential for the successful completion of the Course Study Plans - the Asheford Program is designed for beginners and experts alike.

 "How comprehensive is the "appraisal" section of the program... will I be certified to appraise professionally?"

 Yes.
 The core training principles that are taught throughout the Asheford Course are focused specifically on appraising - each topic, heading, and subheading is explained with an eye to its related connection to the world of appraising.
 These links of connectivity run throughout all five Plans of Study.
 The appraising component of the Asheford Program was designed for those that wish to pursue appraising on a "professional level."
-The A.I.A. will give you all the necessary tools to help you "know" and "understand" antiques and collectibles in regard to appraising them.
-In the final Plan of Study, you'll learn the "methodology" of appraising, and how to apply this to the "product knowledge" you have learned about in your previous Plans.
-There is a separate Appraisal Exam that all students must take in order to be considered for "certification."
+The AIA will give you all the necessary tools to help you know and understand antiques and collectibles in regard to appraising them.
+In the final Plan of Study, you'll learn the "methodology" of appraising, and how to apply this to the decorative arts you have learned about in your previous Plans.
+There is a separate Appraisal Exam that all students must take in order to be considered for certification credentialing.

 "Do you give examinations?"

-Yes, there is an examination for each Plan of Study, and an additional "appraisal examination" at the end of Plan Five.
+Yes, there are open-book examinations for each Plan of Study, and an additional "appraisal examination" at the end of Plan Five.
+Exams are not proctored or timed allowing you to submit tests whenever you wish.

 "I am quite busy and do not have much time for study.
 Could I really profit from your Plans by devoting about twenty minutes a day to your instruction?"